 Definition

+FTA defines micro-purchases as those purchases of products and services that cost $15,000 or less, as defined by 2 CFR §200.1 Micro-purchase threshold and set by the FAR at 48 CFR part 2, subpart 2.1.

-Micro-purchases are those purchases of products and services that cost $10,000 or less, as defined by 2 CFR §200.67 (or current threshold established by Federal Acquisition Regulations (FAR)).
-(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds included in this template, which match those currently set at the Federal level.
+Subrecipient defines micro-purchases as those purchases of products and services that cost $(enter Subrecipient micro-purchase threshold, not more than $15,000) or less, which establishes a micro-purchase range (select only one bracketed option and remove the other) [equal to] (or) [that differs from] the FTA range.
+(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds which match those currently set at the Federal level.
 These purchasing thresholds can be distinct and separate from those governing non-FTA-funded procurements.
 In the event that your organization is subject to overarching purchasing thresholds that are lower/more restrictive than those at the Federal level (e.g., due to local requirements etc.), please follow the lower thresholds and make the necessary changes throughout this document)

 Approval Authority